 This post may contain affiliate links.

-These cute Snowmen at Night crafts and art projects will be perfect for a winter afternoon activity.
+These cute Snowmen at Night activities will be perfect for a winter afternoon activity.
 You’ll find cute art projects for all different ages.

 Kids love having the opportunity to build snowmen on a winter afternoon.
 But, they are intrigued by the fact that their snowman might look a little different when they wake up in the morning.
 The snowman may be a little slouchy or shorter or even gone.